 Prior to April 1, 2014, the Company engaged in certain related party transactions with CRA relating to fees paid and costs reimbursed to CRA for services rendered to the Company.
 Those transactions ceased in connection with the termination of the Advisory Agreement.
-As disclosed in our Annual Report on Form 10-K for the fiscal year ended December 31, 2015, CRA, the Company and certain directors and officers of the Company are currently involved in a lawsuit which, among other things, relates to certain disputes relating to the certain amounts due from CRA to the Company and certain amounts due from the Company to CRA.
+As disclosed in our Annual Report on Form 10-K for the fiscal year ended December 31, 2016, CRA, the Company and certain former directors and current and former officers of the Company are currently involved in a lawsuit which, among other things, relates to certain disputes relating to the certain amounts due from CRA to the Company and certain amounts due from the Company to CRA.